sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Added:** This plugin now supports The SEO Framework's new quick-and bulk-edit functionality for its extensions.
 	* The first extension to make use of this is Articles.
 * **Improved:** TODO Akin to TSF v4.1.1, we also dropped many jQuery calls in this plugin, greatly improving the UI's responsiveness in the administrative dashboards.
-	* TODO Note to self: We already did... can we plan for more before PHP 8.0 launches?
+	* TODO Note to self: We already did most of this... it's mostly needless work, but worth looking into for the long run.
 * **Improved:** Animations are now smoother by utilising modern browser APIs.
 * **Improved:** This plugin is now compatible with jQuery 3.5.
 * **Fixed:** Resolved a race condition with the AJAX loader notifications.